alaakh42/La-Liga-Chatbot/README.md

 -  The chatbot is not resilient/ immune to spelling mistakes
 -  I am planning to implement a different way to decide on the most suitable reply to return which uses the wordvectors of the club names and compare it to the extracted entities from the user message/ question.
 Unfortunaltely due to memory limitstion I wasnot able to go all the way through this approach
-- I am also planning to build an end-to-end deep learning system that shoud be abe to convey more open conversation about the La Liga clubs including
+- I am also planning to build an end-to-end deep learning system that shoud be able to convey more open conversation about the La Liga clubs including
 	- ` What team is [player]playing for ?`
 	- ` List of players of [team]`
-	- `What is the stadium of [team] ?`
-	- ` What team is [stadium] of ?`
 	- ` Who is the coach of [team] ?`
 	- ` What team is coached by [coach] ?`
 	- ` Get fixtures of [team]`